AdobeDocs/commerce-operations.en/help/implementation-playbook/infrastructure/cloud/security.md

 ## Sensitive data

 Sensitive data can cover either personal information from consumers or confidential data from Managed Services customers.
 Protection of sensitive customer and consumer data is a critical obligation for Adobe Commerce Managed Services.
-Both Managed Services and ADobe customers have legal obligations around personally identifiable information.
+Both Managed Services and Adobe customers have legal obligations around personally identifiable information.
 In addition to the security features of the architecture, there are other controls to limit the distribution and access to sensitive data.

 Customers own their data and have control over where that data is located.
 The customer specifies the location where their production and development instances reside.
 They also specify which location is used for the Adobe Commerce Reporting environment with Commerce, and if that Adobe Commerce Reporting application has access to personally identifiable information or not.
 Production instances can be in most AWS regions, while development and Adobe Commerce Reporting environments can be found in either the United States or in the European Union currently.